 Owe too much in taxes?

-- Community Tax – A nationwide tax company that offers consumers with a suite of tax-related services.
+- Community Tax – This company is a nationwide tax company that offers consumers a suite of tax-related services.
 If you have received a letter from the IRS, have had a lien put on your property, owe back taxes and more, they can help.